Etterbeek: Origins and etymology

 According to legend, Saint Gertrude of Nivelles, daughter of Pippin of Landen, founded a chapel there in the 8th century.
-A document by Holy Roman Emperor Otto I, dated 966, mentions the church of Iatrebache.
+A document by Otto I, Holy Roman Emperor, dated 966, mentions the church of Iatrebache.
 The name Ietrebecca—possibly from the Celtic root ett meaning "rapid movement" and the Dutch word beek meaning "stream"—is found for the first time in a document dated 1127.
 The current spelling appears eleven years later in 1138, around which time a newer and larger church was built.

 Middle Ages

-In the Middle Ages, Etterbeek was a rural hamlet mostly independent of Brussels, aside from taxation rights on beer given to Brussels around 1300 by Duke John II of Brabant.
-The following two centuries counted several grievous moments: in 1489, Duke Albert III of Saxony ravaged Etterbeek in his pursuit of the rebels who fought against Holy Roman Emperor Maximilian; in 1580, the village was destroyed again, this time by iconoclasts during the Protestant Reformation wars.
+In the Middle Ages, Etterbeek was a rural hamlet mostly independent of Brussels, aside from taxation rights on beer given to Brussels around 1300 by John II, Duke of Brabant.
+The following two centuries counted several grievous moments: in 1489, Albert III, Duke of Saxony, ravaged Etterbeek in his pursuit of the rebels who fought against Holy Roman Emperor Maximilian; in 1580, the village was destroyed again, this time by iconoclasts during the Wars of Religion.
 Peace returned under the reigns of the Archdukes Albert VII and Isabella.

 Barony and municipality

 In 1673, Etterbeek gained its independence from neighbouring Sint-Genesius-Rode, when King Charles II of Spain promoted it into a barony.
-The first baron was Don Diego-Henriquez de Castro, general treasurer of the Netherlands armies.
-The Castro house was sold in 1767 and can still be seen today as Etterbeek's oldest building.
+The first baron was Don Diego-Henriquez de Castro, general treasurer of the Spanish Netherlands armies.
+The Barony House was sold in 1767 and can still be seen today as Etterbeek's oldest building.

 Under the French regime, Etterbeek was made into a commune, within the canton of Sint-Stevens-Woluwe.
 From then on, and especially after the Belgian Revolution of 1830 and the development of Brussels as a capital city, the population of Etterbeek grew quickly.
 In 1876, there were more than 10,000 inhabitants, in 1900 more than 20,000, and in 1910 more than 33,000.
-In the 1900s (decade), under the reign of King Leopold II, construction boomed and changed the town's character with the addition of the broad avenues and residential areas that exist today.
+In the 1900s (decade), during the reign of King Leopold II, construction boomed and changed the town's character with the addition of the broad avenues and residential areas that exist today.